 It is not just a healthcare system but also an integral part and parcel of almost every aspect of life.
 However, very few of us here are aware of the origin of this miracle.

-Thus, before we get to know the health benefits of Ayurveda we need to know the origin of Ayurveda and how Ayurvedic lifestyle rose across the globe.
+Thus, before we get to know the health benefits of Ayurveda, we need to know the origin of Ayurveda and how the Ayurvedic lifestyle spread across the globe.

 History of Ayurveda

 Ayurveda = Ayur (Life) + Veda (Knowledge or Science)

 Hence, when put together, Ayurveda means the knowledge about the maintenance of your life.
 The true history of Ayurveda starts from the time of the Vedas, the oldest scriptures of Hinduism.

 As per the history of Ayurveda, ancient mythology contends that Ayurveda’s concept and essence were revealed by the creator of the world himself – aka Lord Brahma.

 Ayurveda is the proper and fancy name for Indian Herbalism.
 It was the study and use of herbs in India a few thousand years ago.
 It sprouted some 5000 years ago as a concept of combining the profound thoughts of medicine and philosophy.

 Moreover, Ayurveda was probably one of the best medicine streams from the first millennium BC to the 1900s.
 Ayurvedic practitioners would typically devote their lives to the medicine and treatment of people to make or keep them healthy.

 They also made a few concepts that helped the common people understand the functioning of the human body.
 To help people get more used to Ayurveda, it was incorporated into their belief system (as religion was a major part of the culture back then).